 Under some circumstances, students may be required to stay after school for detention in order to complete work that was not done on time or for disregarding school rules.

-High School Hours 2023 - 2024
+High School Hours 2024-25

-8:25am - 4:00pm Monday - Friday.
-Occasionally school may end earlier; in such cases, parents and students will be informed in advance.
+8:25am-4:00pm Monday-Friday.

 Students are required to attend school every day between these hours unless otherwise informed.